iyashjayesh/Bhagavad-Gita/setting the scene.md

 - Dutybond a prince to serve in public administration, the five Pandavas reduced their request to mere five villages, but Duryodhana and his brothers arrogantly replied that `they would not give even a small land to drive a pin`.

 - Throughout all this, the Pandavas has been consistently `tolerant and forbearing`.
 But now the `war seemed inevitable`, and the Pandavas were `forced to fight for their rights`.

+- Krishna Himself Took the role of `messenger for the son of Pandu` and went to the `Dhritarashtra court to plead for peace`.

+- Krishna's `message was rejected`, and the war was now certain.

+- The Pandavas recognized Krishna to be the `Supreme Personality of Godhead`, whereas the impious sons of Dhritarashtra did not.
+Yet Krishna offered to enter the war according to the desire of the antagonists.
+As god he would not personally fight, but `whoever so desired might have avail himself of Krishna's army and on the other side could have krishna himself as an advisor and helper`.

+- Duryodhana, the political genius snatched the Krishna's `armed forces`, while the Pandavas were `equally eager` to have Krishna Himself.

+- In this way `Krishna become the charioteer of Arjuna`, taking it upon himself to drive.

+***THIS BRING US TO THE BEGINNING OF THE BHAGAVAD GITA WHERE TWO ARMIES ARRAYED AGAINST EACH OTHER, AND READY FOR THE COMBAT.***